-- (a) Disclosure Made in a Colorado Federal Proceeding or to a Colorado Federal Office or Agency; Scope of a Waiver.
-When the disclosure is made in a Colorado federal proceeding or to an office or agency of a Colorado state, county, or local government a federal office or agency and waives the attorney-client privilege or work-product protection, the waiver extends to an undisclosed communication or information in a Colorado federal or state proceeding only if: - (1) the waiver is intentional; - (2) the disclosed and undisclosed communications or information concern the same subject matter; and - (3) they ought in fairness to be considered together. - (b) Inadvertent Disclosure.
-When made in a Colorado federal proceeding or to an office or agency of a Colorado state, county, or local government, a federal office or agency, the disclosure does not operate as a waiver in a Colorado federal or state proceeding if: - (1) the disclosure is inadvertent: - (2) the holder of the privilege or protection took reasonable steps to prevent disclosure; and - (3) the holder promptly took reasonable steps to rectify the error, including (if applicable) following $C.R.C.P.\ 26(b)(5)(B)$ Federal Rule of Civil Procedure 26(b)(5)(B). - (c) Disclosure Made in a State Proceeding.
-When the disclosure is made in a state proceeding in federal court or the court of another state and is not the subject of a state-court order concerning waiver, the disclosure does not operate as a waiver in a Colorado federal proceeding if the disclosure: - (1) would not be a waiver under this rule if it had been made in a Colorado federal proceeding; or - (2) is not a waiver under the law governing the state or federal proceeding law of the state where the disclosure occurred. - (d) Controlling Effect of a Court Order.
-A Colorado federal court may order that the privilege or protection is not waived by disclosure connected with the litigation pending before the court in which event the disclosure is also not a waiver in any other federal or state proceeding.
+- (a) Disclosure Made in a Colorado Proceeding or to a Colorado Office or Agency; Scope of a Waiver.
+When the disclosure is made in a Colorado proceeding or to an office or agency of a Colorado state, county, or local government and waives the attorney-client privilege or work-product protection, the waiver extends to an undisclosed communication or information in a Colorado proceeding only if: - (1) the waiver is intentional; - (2) the disclosed and undisclosed communications or information concern the same subject matter; and - (3) they ought in fairness to be considered together. - (b) Inadvertent Disclosure.
+When made in a Colorado proceeding or to an office or agency of a Colorado state, county, or local government, the disclosure does not operate as a waiver in a Colorado proceeding if: - (1) the disclosure is inadvertent; - (2) the holder of the privilege or protection took reasonable steps to prevent disclosure; and - (3) the holder promptly took reasonable steps to rectify the error, including (if applicable) following C.R.C.P.
+26(b)(5)(B). - (c) Disclosure Made in a Federal or other State Proceeding.
+When the disclosure is made in a proceeding in federal court or the court of another state and is not the subject of a court order concerning waiver, the disclosure does not operate as a waiver in a Colorado proceeding if the disclosure: - (1) would not be a waiver under this rule if it had been made in a Colorado proceeding; or - (2) is not a waiver under the law governing the state or federal proceeding where the disclosure occurred. - (d) Controlling Effect of a Court Order.
+A Colorado court may order that the privilege or protection is not waived by disclosure connected with the litigation pending before the court in which event the disclosure is also not a waiver in any other proceeding.

 (e) Controlling Effect of a Party Agreement.
-An agreement on the effect of disclosure in a Colorado federal proceeding is binding only on the parties to the agreement, unless it is incorporated into a court order.
+An agreement on the effect of disclosure in a Colorado proceeding is binding only on the parties to the agreement, unless it is incorporated into a court order.